conterra/reactivity/packages/reactivity-core/README.md

 - Like other signals, `linked` supports custom equality functions.
   Note that this function works on the signal's _value_ and not on the _source_ (if these are different, see Example 2).
   If you need custom equality for the _source_, wrap that source in a `computed` signal.
-- The function computing _source_ may be called often.
-  If computing _source_ is expensive, consider wrapping the computation in a `computed` signal to benefit from caching.

 #### Prior Art

 The semantics of linked signals are inspired by [Angular's approach](https://angular.dev/guide/signals/linked-signal).
+The implementation is based on a technique shown by [Ryan Carniato](https://dev.to/ryansolid).

 ### Complex values